Cherry/placeholders.dev/README.md

 ## Technology

-This project makes use of Cloudflare Workers, and Cloudflare Workers Sites via Workers KV.
+This project makes use of Cloudflare Workers, and Cloudflare Workers Static Assets.
 It also implements a HTMLRewriter to update the total Cloudflare PoPs in multiple locations.

 ### Available API Options